metinsaylan/dropdown-menu-widget/readme.txt

 Dropdown menu widget is so easy to setup.
 Just follow the steps below to add it to your site.

-1. Login to your WordPress dashboard and go to Plugins &gt; Add New.
+1. Login to your WordPress dashboard and go to Plugins > Add New.
-2. If you have downloaded the plugin, click on "Upload" link and upload the plugin.
+2. If you have downloaded the plugin, click on `Upload` link and upload the plugin.
-3. If you haven't downloaded yet, type <code>dropdown menu widget</code> to search field and click "Search".
+3. If you haven't downloaded yet, type `dropdown menu widget` to search field and click `Search`.
-4. Click on "Install" and click "Activate plugin" once it is loaded.
+4. Click on `Install` and click `Activate plugin` once it is loaded.
-5. Go to "Dropdown menu settings" under "Settings" to change dropdown theme and edit your settings.
+5. Go to `Dropdown menu settings` under `Settings` to change dropdown theme and edit your settings.
-6. Add the dropdown menu to your site using "Widgets" or template tag codes.
+6. Add the dropdown menu to your site using `Widgets` or template tag codes.
 7. Done.
 Enjoy!

-More detailed information can be found [here](http://metinsaylan.com/wordpress/plugins/dropdown-menu/#installation).

-More information about php template tag can be found [here](http://metinsaylan.com/2773/dropdown-menu-widget-template-tag-usage-explained/).

 == Frequently Asked Questions ==